tokenring-ai/ai-client/README.md

 ## Services

-The package registers six service registries for different AI capabilities.
+The package registers seven service registries for different AI capabilities.
 Each registry implements the `TokenRingService` interface and provides methods for managing model specifications and retrieving clients.

 ### ChatModelRegistry